 Battery A single AA 1.5 volt cell

 What is it worth?
-Mine cost me £5, so not much!
+Mine cost me £5, don't pay more than £10

 For further information have a look at my pages on similar